dashed/pokeyellow-gen-II/README.md

 - Kabuto - Bottom floor of Seafoam Islands (water)
 - Mew - Wild in the last floor of Unknown Dungeon

+#### Fix Impossible Evolutions

+- Kadabra evolves into Alakazam at Level 36

 #### Misc additions

 - Add the "PRESENTS" copy under the Game Freak logo in the intro animation.